cshunger/WeatherProject/README.md

 ## Before you begin

-Start your MobileFirst Platform Foundation 8.0 server
+Start your MobileFirst Platform Foundation 8.0 server.
+Navigate to the root directory of your MobileFirst Server and execute the `run` script.

 From your Weather Services API gather the host and password for your adapter.
 Place those values inside the `weatehrAPIUsername` and `weatherAPIPassword` variables in `JavaHttpResource.java` located `JavaHTTP/src/main/java/com/sample`